 - 3.6.
 The main responsibilities of the control room operators are to operate the plant and the plant systems in accordance with the design intent and operating procedures, and to maintain the reactor and other plant systems within OLCs.
-The duties of control room operators should include the following: - (a) Operation, control and monitoring of plant systems in accordance with relevant operating procedures and administrative procedures; - (b) Reporting of anomalies or uncertainties in the plant state to the shift supervisor and documenting any changes in the plant or plant operation and any significant events at the plant: - (c) Initiating and performing actions in accordance with operating procedures, alarm procedures, emergency operating procedures and severe accident management guidelines; - (d) Initiating a reactor trip if the automatic reactor trip fails or in other cases as stipulated in the operating procedures; - (e) Initiating the actuation of the plant systems, in particular safety systems and safety related systems, in accordance with the operating procedures, if automatic initiation fails: - (f) Maintaining relevant documentation, including the operators' log. - 3.7.
-Field operators should be made responsible for monitoring the performance and status of equipment outside the control room and for recognizing any deviations from limits and conditions for normal operation.
-They should also respond to abnormal plant conditions with the goal of preventing unanticipated transient operational states or at least mitigating their consequences. - 3.8.
-For core alterations for reactors that are refuelled in the off-load state, a reactor operator or other qualified person should be designated as the fuel handling supervisor.
+The duties of control room operators should include the following: - (a) Operation, control and monitoring of plant systems in accordance with relevant operating procedures and administrative procedures; - (b) Reporting of anomalies or uncertainties in the plant state to the shift supervisor and documenting any changes in the plant or plant operation and any significant events at the plant; - (c) Initiating and performing actions in accordance with operating procedures, alarm procedures, emergency operating procedures and severe accident management guidelines; - (d) Initiating a reactor trip if the automatic reactor trip fails or in other cases as stipulated in the operating procedures; - (e) Initiating the actuation of the plant systems, in particular safety systems and safety

-&lt;sup>9 The common practice is to have one or two reactor operators (of whom one, usually, has the position of senior reactor operator) in the control room and several field operators, who report to the control room operators.
+9 The common practice is to have one or two reactor operators (of whom one, usually, has the position of senior reactor operator) in the control room and several field operators, who report to the control room operators.
 In some States, in addition to the reactor operators in the control room, there is a turbine operator responsible for monitoring and control of turbine equipment and its associated systems.
 The turbine operator usually reports directly to the shift supervisor.